chenhui07c8/Radio_Localization/1-THz_Localization_Tutorial_v1/README.md

 Notes:

-1. This code considers SWM (near-field), which requires high computational cost.
+1. This code considers SWM (near-field), which requires a high computational cost.
 We are preparing a simplified far-field model (which is widely used in mmWave systems) with performance loss and reduced complexity. *(coming soon)*
-2. Constrained CRB (CCRB) not implemented in current version, meaning orientation estimation applies to max two orientation unknowns (e.g., alpha & beta).
-We will provide CCRB sample code later.
+2. Constrained CRB (CCRB) not implemented in the current version, meaning orientation estimation applies to max two orientation unknowns (e.g., alpha & beta).
+We will provide a CCRB sample code later.
-3. Spatial non-stationarity not considered, the analysis of model mismatch can be found in this work:\
+3. Spatial non-stationarity (SNS) is not considered; the analysis of model mismatch can be found in this work:\
     "Channel Model Mismatch Analysis for XL-MIMO Systems from a Localization Perspective." *(coming soon, 30-May)*
 4. Hardware impairment (HWI) is not considered.
 Localization under HWI can be found in this work:\
     "MCRB-based Performance Analysis of 6G Localization under Hardware Impairments."